 The drive from Athabasca down to the town of Banff can take about 2.5 hours – and that’s without making any stops.
 Along the way, take your time and soak in the sights, the sounds, and the crisp, clean air.
 Keep your eyes open for moose, deer, sheep, bears, and all sorts of critters.

 In late afternoon, you should make it back to the Sulphur Mountain area.
 Here’s your chance to ride the Banff Gondola 2300 feet to the top of Sulphur Mountain.
-The gondola is quite expensive ($56 Canadian dollars per person, as of 2022) and advance purchase is recommended.
+The gondola is quite expensive and advance purchase is recommended.
+As of 2023, gondola tickets start at $58 Canadian dollars per person, with prices slightly higher on high-demand days.

 During peak summer season, the gondola stays open until 10:30 pm.
 After the 8-minute ride to the summit, you’ll find a boardwalk, walking trails, and dining options.